gkzz/install/README.md

 ## Packages' Lineup
 Ansible
+Dcoker

 (
     In the near future,
-    Dcoker,
-    Python
+    Python3.6 on the Docker
 )

 ## To Do Before Run This Script